n1teshy/py-isaac/README.md

 ---

+- `!<shell-command>` runs shell commands without launching a shell session, .e.g. `!ls`.
 - `:key` sets the LLM API key for the selected provider, run this when the assistant can't process your queries, it means the key most proabably expired.
 - `:instruct` instructs the model to behave a certain way, using the [system message](https://promptmetheus.com/resources/llm-knowledge-base/system-message).
 - `:status` to see status, selected settings and resource consumption.
 - `:mute` to mute the assistant while it's speaking.
-- `:cmd` to launch a shell session to run shell commands, run the `exit` command in the shell session to get back to the assistant.
+- `:cmd` to launch a shell session and pauses the assistant, `powershell` on windows and `/bin/sh` on linux, run the `exit` command in the shell session to get back to the assistant.
 - `:commands` to see all available commands.
 - `:clear` to clear the terminal.
 - `:exit` to turn the assistant off.